evancohen/docs.smart-mirror.io/docs/configure_the_mirror.md

 ### Hue
 You'll need two things to set up your Philips Hue configuration, an `ip` and a `username`.
 You can find the instructions for this on the Philips Hue Documentation site in the [Getting Started](http://www.developers.meethue.com/documentation/getting-started) section (unfortunately you need to create an account to view this info).

-Optionally you can create groups (using the API for Philips Hue app) that you can control form the mirror by name.
+Optionally you can create groups (using the API for Philips Hue app) that you can control from the mirror by name.
 By default group `0` will control all the lights.

 ``` javascript
 hue : {